 For example, a male bird may show off his brightly colored plumage because bright colors indicate his health or ability to find good food.
 A male Snail Kite offers his mate a stick or a snail, perhaps a sign of his ability to provide materials for a nest and his superior hunting skills.
 Male songbirds may sing repeatedly to advertise their vigor or experience.
 Female Northern Mockingbirds may prefer males that sing the most song variations.
 Since older males typically sing more songs, a larger repertoire may indicate longevity and experience in raising young.

 One of the most astounding examples of courtship displays is found in the birds-of-paradise of Australia and New Guinea.
 Take a look at these remarkable birds on our Birds-of-Paradise Project website, which is full of videos and photographs.
 You might also like our All About Birds Biology All About Fancy Males interactive site.
 Want to learn even more?
-Take our online course on Courtship and Rivalry in Birds and explore the subject in detail!
+Take our online course Think Like a Bird: Understanding Bird Behavior and explore the subject in detail!

 All About Birds is a free resource